Edu (footballer, born 1978): International career

 Edu initially considered playing for the England national team upon gaining a British passport as he did not think he would be picked for Brazil.
 He finally got a call-up to the Brazil national team in 2004 and made his debut on 28 April 2004 in a friendly match against Hungary.
 He played for them in the 2004 Copa América and 2005 FIFA Confederations Cup, which were both won by Brazil.
 In the final of the Copa América 2004 he scored one of the penalties in the shootout as Brazil defeated Argentina.

 Post-playing career

 On 17 March 2011, Corinthians announced that Edu would take over from William Machado as the club's director of football.
 He also assisted Carlos Queiroz's Iranian national team during the 2014 FIFA World Cup.
 From 2016 to 2019, he was the general coordinator of the Brazil national team.

 On 9 July 2019, it was announced that Edu had become Arsenal's first-ever technical director.
 The club's director of football, Raul Sanllehi said: "We're very excited that Edu is joining the team.
 He has great experience and technical football knowledge and most importantly is a true Arsenal man.
 He understands the club and what we stand for to our millions of fans around the world."
 On 18 November 2022, Edu was appointed as Arsenal's first-ever sporting director.
+On November 4, 2024 it was reported that he was to leave his position at Arsenal to join and have a senior role at the network of clubs (Nottingham Forest, Olympiacos, Rio Ave FC) spearheaded by Greek businessman Evangelos Marinakis.
+His appointment as Global Head of Football was confirmed by Nottingham Forest on 7 July 2025.